IroshPerera/database-migration-flyway-sample/README.md

 ## Overview

 This project demonstrates how to implement Flyway database migrations in a Spring Boot application using PostgreSQL.
 It provides a step-by-step guide for setting up Flyway, creating and managing versioned SQL scripts, and ensuring your database schema stays consistent across environments.

+## What is Database Migration?

+Database migration is the process of moving data from one or more databases to another while ensuring that the data remains accessible and usable.
+This process is particularly important when updating the database schema as part of continuous development.
+By versioning each schema change, database migration tools ensure consistency across different environments (development, staging, production).

+### Why is it Useful?

+- **Maintains Data Integrity:** When applications grow, database structures evolve.
+Migration ensures these changes are applied in an orderly manner across environments without data loss.

+- **Version Control for Schemas:** Like code versioning, database migration allows tracking of each change, rollback to previous versions if needed, and smooth application upgrades.

+- **Automates Schema Updates:** Automated migrations reduce human error by managing scripts that evolve your database in sync with your code.

+## Why Flyway?
+- Flyway’s lightweight nature and tight integration with Spring Boot make it an ideal tool for managing database changes in a controlled manner.
+Each migration is tracked and applied automatically, ensuring smooth and reliable database evolution without manual intervention.

 ## Features